hackisonjd/hackisonjd/README.md

 - multi-level machine organization and digital logic
 - cybersecurity analysis and implementation

-i like games a lot, some personal favorites are the shin megami tensei series and yakuza series. i am also a big dungeons and dragons guy and like tcgs such as magic the gathering
+i like games a lot, some personal favorites are the shin megami tensei series, yakuza 0, and guilty gear strive. i am also a big dungeons and dragons guy and like tcgs such as magic the gathering.

 you can reach me through my discord (hackisonjd#1273) or [my twitter](https://twitter.com/jay_governor)